Vishuvishu/Java_Learning/README.md

 ﻿# Java_Learning
 This repository is to track my internship learning experience.
-For my educational purpose i have created this repository.
-Here i do daily commit for tracking my progress.
+Here i do daily commit for tracking my personal progress.
 Also i enter my learning into word file but that i don't upload on git repository.